 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-- Through the U.S.-Colombia Action Plan (USCAP) on Regional Security Cooperation, Colombian police and military forces export law enforcement capabilities and build regional partnerships by training Central America and the Caribbean counterparts.
-In 2013, USCAP supported fewer than fifteen activities; in 2018, INL supported more than 320 USCAP activities implemented by the CNP; more than 13,000 police officers since inception.
+- Through the U.S.-Colombia Action Plan on Regional Security Cooperation (USCAP), Colombian police and military forces export law enforcement capabilities and build regional partnerships by training Central American, Andean, and Caribbean counterparts.
+In 2013, USCAP supported fewer than thirty activities; in 2019, INL supported over 300 USCAP activities implemented by the CNP and the Colombian Navy; USCAP has trained more than 17,000 police officers since inception.

 - INL launched three new police engagement projects to assist the CNP in building public trust with communities in key zones of high coca cultivation.
 These projects are designed to aid the police in establishing a permanent presence in under-governed areas, particularly those vacated by the FARC following the peace accord, to provide public security and bring greater sustainability to eradication efforts over the long-term.
 INL will also support the CNP in expanding its permanent presence in these areas through police base and station construction and refurbishment projects.